JasonMakes801/fennec-search/README.md

 ### Search not returning results

 1. Wait for enrichment to complete (check queue status in Settings)
-2. Ensure scenes have embeddings: `docker exec fennec-db psql -U fennec -c "SELECT COUNT(*) FROM scenes WHERE clip_embedding IS NOT NULL;"`
+2. Ensure scenes have embeddings: `docker exec fennec-db psql -U fennec -c "SELECT COUNT(*) FROM embeddings WHERE model_name = 'clip';"`

 ### Out of memory during enrichment